Ida Lupino: Actress

 Lupino made her first film appearance in The Love Race (1931) and the following year, aged 14, she worked under director Allan Dwan in Her First Affaire, in a role for which her mother had previously tested.
 She played leading roles in five British films in 1933 at Warner Bros.'
 Teddington studios and for Julius Hagen at Twickenham, including The Ghost Camera with John Mills and I Lived with You with Ivor Novello.
 She said of her early roles "My father once said to me: 'You're born to be bad', and it was true.
 I made eight films in England before I came to America, and I played a tramp or a slut in all of them".

 Dubbed "the English Jean Harlow", she was discovered by Paramount in the 1933 film Money for Speed, playing a good girl/bad girl dual role.
 Lupino claimed the talent scouts saw her play only the sweet girl in the film and not the part of the prostitute, so she was asked to try out for the lead role in Alice in Wonderland (1933).
 When she arrived in Hollywood, the Paramount producers did not know what to make of their sultry potential leading lady, but she did get a five-year contract.
 While at Paramount, Lupino played the lead in a stage production of The Pursuit of Happiness at the Paramount Studio Theatre.

-Lupino starred in over a dozen films in the mid-1930s, working with Columbia in a two-film deal, one of which, The Light That Failed (1939), was a role she acquired after running into the director's office unannounced, demanding an audition.
+Lupino starred in over a dozen films in the mid-1930s while under contract to Paramount.
+She left the studio in late 1937 after becoming unsatisfied with her roles and remained off screen for over a year.
+She then worked at Columbia Pictures in a two-film deal in 1939, and at 20th Century-Fox in "The Adventures of Sherlock Holmes" (1939), after which she returned to Paramount for an important role in The Light That Failed (1939).
+This was a role she acquired after running into director William Wellman's office unannounced, demanding an audition.
 After this breakthrough performance as a spiteful cockney model who torments Ronald Colman, she began to be taken seriously as a dramatic actress.
-As a result, her parts improved during the 1940s, and she jokingly referred to herself as "the poor man's Bette Davis", taking the roles that Davis refused.
+As a result, her parts improved during the 1940s and her stardom grew.